MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 [*Mandatory Fix*]

 > [!NOTE]
-> This section is inline with Microsoft Commercial Marketplace Policy number 1140.3.3 and provides developer guidance on usage of restricted domains in the `validDomains` manifest property.
+> This section is inline with Microsoft commercial marketplace policy number 1140.3.3 and provides developer guidance on usage of restricted domains in the `validDomains` manifest property.

 Don't include domains outside of your organization's control (including wildcards) and tunneling services in your app's domain configurations.
 The following exceptions include: